A New 2336-Piece LEGO Kit Of The Land Rover Defender 90 Is Out

 Pricing and other details

 In a statement, LEGO design master Kurt Kristiansen said, “Bringing the Classic Defender to life in bricks was no easy challenge.
-The defender can take you anywhere, so during the design process we wanted to infuse the set with that sense of adventure.
+Defender can take you anywhere, so during the design process we wanted to infuse the set with that sense of adventure.
 We can’t wait to see fans’ reactions.”

 Paul Barritt, director of Land Rover Classic, said, “Defender is synonymous with adventure and this new LEGO® set is a perfect way to capture the spirit of an incomparable, unstoppable automotive icon, whilst also sharing the playful side of the vehicle.”

 The LEGO Land Rover Defender 90 will be available for VIP early access on 1 April at LEGO stores and online at www.lego.com/Defender.
 It is scheduled to be widely released on 4 April.
-The toy is set to be priced at USD 239.99 (SGD 321 approx.).
+The toy is set to be priced at USD 239.99 (MYR 1075 approx.).

 (Main and Featured images: LEGO)